SamIron0/remeal_ui/README.md

 ## Deployment

 The project is configured for deployment on Vercel.
-Push to the main branch to trigger a deployment.

 ## License